yuukioosaka/simple-jwt-lambda-authorizer/README.md

 3. change private key(test will work if not)
 4. Deploy.
 5. Create Dynamodb name is "UserPool". key name is "userid".
-6. Add Item userid and password.(testuser, testpassowrd)
+6. Add Item userid and password.(testuser, testpassword)
 7. Create API Gatewaty for lambda function.
-8. Test Post(userid=testuser&passowrd=testpassowrd)
+8. Test Post(userid=testuser&passowrd=testpassword)
 9. if you see jwt token, setup is completed